LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-16-whatsnext - This script displays lines that contain a specific pattern and 3 lines after them in a file 17-hidethisword - This script displays all the lines that do not contain a specific pattern 18-letteronly - This script displays all lines in a file starting with a letter
+16-whatsnext - This script displays lines that contain a specific pattern and 3 lines after them in a file 17-hidethisword - This script displays all the lines that do not contain a specific pattern 18-letteronly - This script displays all lines in a file starting with a letter 19-AZ - This script replaces charcters from input